 Simply possessing drug paraphernalia is a first-degree misdemeanor in Florida, which could result in up to one year of prison and $1,000 in fines.

-Even with a prescription, you are not allowed to operate a motor vehicle while under the influence of cannabis.
+Obviously, even with a prescription, you are not allowed to operate a motor vehicle while under the influence of cannabis.
 The penalties may include a suspended license, incarceration, and fines, all depending on the seriousness of the driving infraction or accident.

 You Deserve a Strong Legal Defense